sivahuang77/citrux-cli/docs/tools/mcp-server.md

 ## Managing MCP servers with `gemini mcp`

-While you can always configure MCP servers by manually editing your `settings.json` file, the Gemini CLI provides a convenient set of commands to manage your server configurations programmatically.
+While you can always configure MCP servers by manually editing your `settings.json` file, the Citrux CLI provides a convenient set of commands to manage your server configurations programmatically.
 These commands streamline the process of adding, listing, and removing MCP servers without needing to directly edit JSON files.